etherlinkcom/docs/docs/governance/how-do-i-participate-in-governance.md

 The command takes these parameters:

 - `YOUR_ADDRESS`: The address or Octez client alias of your baker account
-- `CONTRACT_ADDRESS`: The address of the Sequencer C0mmittee governance contract
+- `CONTRACT_ADDRESS`: The address of the Sequencer Committee governance contract
 - `YOUR_VOTE`: `"yea"`, `"nay"`, or `"pass"`, including the double quotes

 For example: